WebbWear/udemy/README.md

 # udemy

 This is a where I practice learning code.
-I follow allog tutorial daily and push to GitHub for practice.
+I follow along tutorial daily and push to GitHub for practice.

 ## Starter Files